AwesomenessTV (TV series)

-AwesomenessTV is an American sketch-comedy reality series based on the YouTube channel of the same name and is created by Brian Robbins.
+AwesomenessTV is an American sketch comedy reality television series based on the YouTube channel of the same name and is created by Brian Robbins.
 Both seasons contain 20 episodes.

 On May 1, 2014, Nickelodeon announced that the series had been renewed for a second season which premiered on May 5, 2014.
 It was not renewed for a third season due to the end of DreamWorks Animation's television deal with Nickelodeon through Viacom, who later bought AwesomenessTV in 2018.

 Plot

 In the first season, the series was hosted by Daniella Monet as she presented sketches, music videos, and hidden camera antics.
 Young celebrities guest co-hosted episodes in the second season.